morriscox/Rules-of-Tech-Support/Rules of Tech Support - management.md

 #### Rule M25 - The OSI model has layer 8 (user) and layer 9 (management).

+#### Rule M26 - Managers often have a checklist, which no one else will care about.

 #### Rule MAN - Who your manager is likely to be.